as234545/aws_DataLake/README.md

 Sparkify is a music streaming platform, has grown their user base and song database even more and want to move their data warehouse to a data lake.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

-the Task here is to build an ETL pipeline, extract the data/json files from S3, transforem them using spark into demintional tables then loads them back into S3
+the Task here is to build an ETL pipeline, extract the data/json files from S3, transform them using spark into dimensional tables then loads them back into S3

 ## project Datasets
 ### Song Dataset